ethanstreetsystems/contradictory-intelligence/docs/phase1_architecture.md

 # Phase 1: Product Architecture and Initial Data Sources

+## Terminology

+For clarity, this document uses the following terms:

+**Phase 1**

+Refers to the first phase of the CI project.
+This phase focuses on defining the system architecture, data sources, and core design.

+**Version 1.0**

+Refers to the first working version of the CI system (the MVP).
+Version 1.0 demonstrates the core capability of the platform: automatically ingesting research sources, generating AI analysis, and displaying structured market intelligence.

 ## 1. Golden Path MVP
 Ingest → Normalize → Store → Display